-All trainees who receive an outcome from a panel indicating further training is required or that they be released from a training programme will have had an opportunity to discuss the findings with the panel.
+All trainees who receive an outcome from a panel indicating further training is required or that they be released from a training programme will have had an opportunity to discuss the findings with the panel or a senior educator involved in the training programme.
 On receipt of the outcome they have the right to request a review or appeal.